SAFEGUARDING & CHILD PROTECTION

-The school has developed a very successful programme in conjunction with St Mary’s Primary School and we have recently forged links with St Mary’s Primary Killesher, St Nialle’s Kinawley and St Patrick’s Derrygonnelly.
-We run three separate programmes, these corresponding to the composite classes in each school.
-Much of the work done via the programmes necessitates visits to various places of interest mostly in County Fermanagh, but also to other parts of Northern Ireland.
-The programme is developed by the teachers in the schools with the help of the staff from Fermanagh Trust.
-Meticulous planning goes into the programme to ensure visits during the year.
-We encourage the children to meet and work together on building good relationships.
+The school has developed a very successful SESP programme in conjunction with St Mary’s Primary Killesher, St Nialle’s Kinawley and Mullymesker School in Arney.
+We run one programme, corresponding to the composite classes in each school.
+Much of the work done via the programme necessitates visits to various places of interest (mostly in County Fermanagh) or shared venues which can accommodate larger numbers of pupils.
+The programme is developed annually by the teachers from the schools with the help of staff from EANI.
+Meticulous planning goes into the programmes to ensure valuable shared educational experiences take place during the year.
+Children from our four schools come together in a spirit of building good relationships through shared learning.

 The school has an insurance policy to cover all children and adults in school, on any Educational visits and Sporting Events.
 Parents should return the consent form at the beginning of the school year.
 The Sports Fund is used for the insurance policy premium.

 The school does not operate a tuck shop and therefore children are requested not to bring spending money to school.
 Children should not bring money to spend on educational visits unless permission is given by the class teacher.
 Parents will be notified of the amount.